legovaer/docs/cookbooks/multilingual_support_in_your_features.rst

-Multilingual support in your features
+Multilingual Support in your Features
 =====================================